-All the students were of the opinion that teachers should have the qualities of professionalism in them in order to build trust relationship with students.
+All the students believed teachers should have the qualities of professionalism in them in order to build trust relationship with students.
 Teacher should be professional enough with students as they should not be biased, they should be honest with their job and with students, they should maintain good communication level with students, they should behave well with their students and also with their colleagues that gives good impression of being good and professional teacher.